healygi/shop/README.md

 # Scope

-The scope of this project was large at the planning stage.
+The scope of this project was very large at the planning stage.
 The ultimate goal was to create an e-commerce site that combined a Gym club and an active wear/gym equipment shop.
 Thus, an all in one GymHub.
 The site must allow users to complete a purchase on my e-commerce store and for everything to run smoothly in this process.
 This meant - payment was processed, email reciept with details, order history evident in logged in user profile and abandoned baskets were remembered if a user was logged in.
 This also meant if a user was an admin they had full CRUD functionality on store products.
 Thus, they would be able to access 'product management' on login and edit, delete and create products for the store instead of using Django admin.
 This allowed for a smoother process for potential employees and a nicer user experience.
+This was all achieved within this project.

-I wanted to encourage an online community with my site for users to chat to each other and get to know the GymGeeks team but time constraints meant I was not able to implement this further functionality.
-However, via the Facebook business account community could be encouraged and if I was to see a vision for GymGeeks this is where the bulk of community would exist via posting and sharing and commenting - the GymGeek site itself would solely act as a e-commerce gym shop and gym-fitness subscription service.
-I would have liked to implemented 'live available classes timetable' and a page to get to know the team but time constraints affected on implementing this.
+In addtion,  I wanted to encourage an online community with my site for users to chat to each other and get to know the GymGeeks team but time constraints meant I was not able to implement this further functionality.
+However, via the Facebook business account community could be encouraged and if I was to see a vision for GymGeeks this is where the bulk of community would exist via posting and sharing and commenting - the GymGeek site itself would solely act as a e-commerce gym shop.
+I wanted to implement a subscription service/nutrition plans but again time constraints and personal health issues prevented me from doing so.
+I would have liked to implemented 'live available classes timetable' and a page to get to know the team.
+In the end I thought it was best for GymGeeks to act as a gym shop.
+This has a clear focus on gym essentials - e.g equipment, active wear and supplements for people who do not have time or the money to join a gym or prefer to work out at home or outside.
+I also thought to add 'gym kits.'
+I thought this was a good marketable ploy for customers to gift their loved ones who have an interest in activies such as boxing or yoga.

-# Structure ?
+# Structure

-The site consists of 6 pages: Home, Sign-up/Sign-in, shop (x3 currently).
-All pages can be viewed by all users.
-The ability to comment/like posts is limited to logged in users.
+The site consists of 11 pages: Home, register, sign-in, products (x4 categories currently), shopping basket, checkout, product management.
+All pages can be viewed by all users, apart from product management which can only be viewed by a site admin.

 # Epics and User Stories
  - I had 8 Epics: